Z Word List

 The Z sound is a later developing sound, usually mastered by age 8.
 However, you can start work on it earlier than 8.
-It all depends on your child considering their error patterns, attention, age, and intelligibility.
+It all depends on your child considering his/her error patterns, attention, age, and intelligibility.

 - Zoo - Say “zoo” as you talk about animals in a zoo

 - Zebra - Say “zebra” as you color zebras

 - Zig Zag - Draw zig zag lines as you say “zig zag”

 - Zipper - Say “zipper” every time you zip your coat

 - Puzzle - Say “puzzle” every time you make a piece fit